College for Women | School of Humanities, Arts, and Sciences

 Learn in the Field and Collaborate with Faculty on Research

 As a St. Kate’s biology major, you’ll benefit from opportunities for collaborative and self-directed learning, both in the classroom and in the field.

-Seminars are held throughout the semester and bring industry and business professionals — often alumnae — to campus to discuss their careers and share their insights on using your degree.
+Seminars are held throughout the semester and bring industry and business professionals — often alumnae — to our St. Paul, MN campus to discuss their careers and share their insights on using your biology degree.

 In addition, you will have the opportunity to collaborate with faculty on research projects and present your findings at state, regional, and national scientific conferences.